Atletico Madrid confirm Correa and Vrsaljko have tested positive for coronavirus | Goal.com

 They are in a stable condition and are observing isolation protocols in their own homes.

-In response to the two positive tests, a fresh round of testing was activated on Atleti’s first team and members of staff who have travelled, while there are also checks being made on those who have come into close contact with the players.
+In response to the two positive tests, a fresh round of testing was carried out on Atleti’s first team and members of staff who will travel, while there were also checks made on those who have come into close contact with the players.

 The club confirmed, however, that these new tests did not throw up any unwelcome results.